 “We figured it made no sense to go to all the expense and trouble of a full MQA unfold if there was no easy access to MQA Master files.
 The vast majority of MQA files available is through Tidal – so it seemed this would be the perfect opportunity to make a complete package,” says McGowan.

-I am pleased to report that MConnect offers gapless playback and its interface is quite a long way from awful.
+I am pleased to report that MConnect offers gapless playback and its interface is a long way from awful but some distance from great.
 Once logged into Tidal, be sure to specify Hifi/Master in MConnect’s settings panel, otherwise MQA Masters will remain invisible.